MattL75/MattL75.github.io/README.md

 I initially started this project early 2019 before my graduation, but only now (late 2020) decided to finish it.
 Mostly because I was bored.

-It's still in progress, but almost done :)

 ## Running Locally

 1. Install [Node.js and npm](https://nodejs.org/en/download/).